 - Be aware of and uphold the personal boundaries of others

 - Uphold professional standards

-Personal boundaries are the individual physical, conversational, sexual, emotional, and digital limits that determine what feels comfortable or uncomfortable.
+Personal boundaries are the individual physical, conversational, sexual and emotional limits that determine what feels comfortable or uncomfortable(either online or in-person).
 We each have different boundaries that are tied to our histories, experiences, values, and relationships.

 All TOTCF community members should:

 - Encourage communication of boundaries